On the in vivo recognition of kidney stones using machine learning: Database construction

 Increasing the patch size beyond $512\times512$ pixels does not improve the performances of the classifiers.
 With a patch size of $512\times 512$ pixels, the accuracy of the shallow machine learning models is slightly better than with patches of $256\times 256$ pixels.
 However, with a patch area of $512\times 512$ pixels, the training of the deep learning models lead to over-fitting which is observable in the validation set.
-Consequently, the same $256\times256$ patch size was used for all the results reported in Sections \ref{proposed-method} and \ref{results}.
+Consequently, the same $256\times256$ patch size was used for all the results reported in Sections \textit{``Design of a set of kidney stone recognition methods''} and \textit{``Results and discussion''}.
 With this procedure, 2680 and 2470 patches were respectively obtained for the surfaces and the sections of the complete kidney stone fragment database.
-The last column of Table \ref{patches_qty} gives the number of patches for each class.
+The last column of Table~\ref{patches_qty} gives the number of patches for each class.